tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Step width is configured in the `screen` configuration (see **Screen Config**).

+### SelectCommand

+This command allows to select a rectangular group of positions using the keyboard.
+Use command id `frts.vanillasdl2.command.select`.

 ### SwitchSidebarInfoIndexCommand

 This command allows to switch the currently shown entity in the info area of the sidebar: